 As the start of the new year approaches, people often think about starting a journal.
 There is no reason why you need to start a journal on the 1st January, but it is a popular time to start, perhaps because of preprinted diaries.
-If you are thinking of keeping a journal here are some ideas for the type of journal you could keep.
+If you are thinking of keeping a journal here are some ideas for the types of journals you could keep.

 Please consider subscribing to my blog to receive all my posts including journal writing.